ekatenkorang/ekatenkorang.github.io/README.md

 "ABBA Gold" by ABBA (Pop, 1992) - A timeless collection of ABBA's greatest hits that will have you singing along.
 (Dancing Queen, Lay All Your Love on Me, Gimme Gimme Gimme; Fernando)
 "Astroworld" by Travis Scott (Hip-hop, 2018) - A psychedelic and energetic journey into Travis Scott's sonic universe.
 (Sicko Mode, Astrothunder, Coffee Bean; No Bystanders)
 "Beerbongs & Bentleys" by Post Malone (Hip-hop/Pop, 2018) - A fusion of genres that showcases Post Malone's melodic hooks and introspective lyrics.
 (Rockstar, Candy Paint, 92 explorer; Stay)
+"Better" by Deante Hitchcock (Hip-hop, 2020) - A powerful and introspective album that showcases Deante Hitchcock's lyrical prowess and personal growth.
+(Flashbacks, Circles, How TF; Shadowman Interlude)
 "Care for Me" by Saba (Hip-hop, 2018) - A deeply personal and emotionally raw album that delves into loss, growth, and self-reflection.
 (Calligraphy, Logout, Life; Prom/King)
+"Coast to Coast" by Westlife (Pop, 2000) - A feel-good album filled with heartfelt ballads and infectious melodies.
+(My Love, Somebody Needs You, I Lay My Love on You; Soledad)
+"Ctrl" by SZA (R&B, 2017) - A soulful and introspective album that explores love, self-discovery, and unsurprisingly, personal growth.
+(Love Galore, Wavy, Broken Clocks; Doves in the Wind)
 "Culture" by Migos (Hip-hop, 2017) - A trap-infused album that solidified Migos' signature sound and placed them at the forefront of hip-hop.
 (Bad and Boujee, T-Shirt, Slippery; Get Right Witcha)
+"Damn" by Kendrick Lamar (Hip-hop, 2017) - A critically acclaimed album that delves into themes of love, lust, spirituality, and personal introspection.
+(Love, Lust, Duckworth; Feel)
 "Everybody" by Logic (Hip-hop, 2017) - A thought-provoking album that tackles themes of identity, racism, mental health, and unity.
 (Everybody, Black Spiderman, 1-800; AfricAryaN)
 "Folklore" by Taylor Swift (Alternative, 2020) - A dreamy and introspective album that showcases Taylor Swift's storytelling prowess.
 (Exile, the 1, Cardigan; august)
 "Future Nostalgia" by Dua Lipa (Pop, 2020) - A vibrant and energetic album that pays homage to disco while delivering modern pop bangers.
 (Love Again, Pretty Please, Don't Start Now; Good In Bed)